Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The Scheme has selected pooled pension funds with specific objectives.
 Each of the pooled funds that the Scheme is invested in has its own specific objective and in selecting these funds the managers of the Scheme received investment advice from a financial adviser of appropriate standing and experience and working for an organisation registered with the Financial Conduct Authority.

-When reviewing the investments during the year it was noted that the pooled funds were being managed to their objectives and that the results were as the Scheme expected, taking into consideration the impact of Covid-19.
-Further the financial standing of the managers of the pooled funds has been considered and noted that it continues to be appropriate.
+When reviewing the investments during the year it was noted that the pooled funds were being managed to their objectives and that the results were as the Scheme expected.
+Further, the financial standing of the managers of the pooled funds has been considered and noted that it continues to be appropriate.
 The managers of the pooled funds that the Scheme participates in are required to report to the Prudential Regulatory Authority (PRA) who in turn supervise the solvency of these managers on behalf of the Bank of England.

 The Scheme has considered this position during the year and remains comfortable with the approach in place, including the capital structure and financial standing of the investment managers that the Scheme invests with.
-Specifically, the Trustee takes considerable comfort at investing via a policy of assurance and the protections that brings.
+Specifically, the Trustee takes considerable comfort in investing via a policy of assurance and the protection that brings.

-Other than via our investment consultant it is challenging for the Scheme to influence the manager of a pooled fund on matters of voting for individual companies.
+Other than via our investment consultant, it is challenging for the Scheme to influence the manager of a pooled fund on matters of voting for individual companies.
 The Scheme does however take its responsibilities seriously in this area and notes that it always has the option to divest from the manager if, in the view of the Scheme, expressed by those who manage it, this was deemed appropriate.
-Set against this is an overall fiduciary responsibility of the Trustee to manage the Scheme assets.
+Set against this is an overall fiduciary responsibility of the Trustee to manage the Scheme as a whole.

 In future years we are expecting managers to provide us with further summary stewardship reports that highlight key voting issues, particularly around matters of diversity and the environment as regards the underlying holdings in the relevant pooled fund portfolio.
-Such reports are available for example from Legal and General and Blackrock at a high level by accessing https://www.lgim.com/landg-assets/lgim/_document-library/capabilities/lgim-uk-corporate-governance-and-responsible-investment-policy.pdf https://www.blackrock.com/uk/individual/about-us/sustainability-resilience-research?siteEntryPassthrough=true&cid=ppc:apollo20:Google:brand:uk&gclid=EAIaIQobCh
+Such reports are available, for example, from Legal and General and BlackRock at a high level by accessing:

 Other managers that we may access have similar information published on the world wide web.
 The Trustee considers such information in making their decisions under the policy of assurance that they own.